keatura/my-ordinary-vault-md/TTRPG/D&D/Narnash/Notes (Makara).md

 		- "You will be happy to know that we have increased productivity by 250% on all objectives thanks to your gracious funding.
 And if that wasn't cause for celebration enough, Project Daybreak is a huge success!
 The patient reacted favorably to 100% of the trials and is ready for action!
 As for your passion project, we have begun work on the Globe.
 Everything in progressing on schedule and I predict she will be ready for pre-testing in the coming weeks (side note: your equations were most helpful!
 Thanks to you our chemists are no longer losing fingers!)
 I will keep you informed on our advancements, till next we meet old friend!
 		  -Dr. Abtu"
 	- Suspicious....
+- Dilys and Olivia hear a guy scream for a few seconds
+- Olivia is walking down the stairs to the 4th floor (upper basement)
+- sees a guy bleeding out on the stairs
+	- It's Ian, the guy who gave Asphodel the maps of the black palace on session one
+	- his guts are spilled, slashed horizontally across his stomach
+- she is trying to communicate with him nonverbally
+	- its sorta working?
 -